Nevertheless, our job is to figure something out.

 There are several techniques we can use to reshape data to make it easier to analyze:

 The most common technique for data analysis at this point is Exploratory Data Analysis (EDA).
-The purpose of Exploratory Data Analysis is to summarize the data in a way that gives you a better understanding of the data.
 Examples of EDA techniques include:

 The cardinality of a feature is the number of unique values.

 The five-number summary of a feature tells us the minimum value, value at the 25% mark, value at the 50% mark, value at the 75% mark, and maximum value.
-The mean technically is not part of the five-number summary, but can be useful to know as well.
+The mean technically is not part of the five-number summary, but can be useful.

 Here we have two comparisons, depth vs table and x vs y.
 Depth and table are mildly negatively correlated; this isn't a problem.
 The x and y variables, however, are very highly correlated.
-Some models, such as linear regression, may exhibit problems if you include both x and y in your analysis.
+Some algorithms may exhibit problems if you include both x and y in your analysis.

 Modeling has five major steps:

 Feature engineering involves creating relevant features from raw data.
-These can include things like:
+Examples include:

-We use feature selection to winnow down the available set of features, removing redundant, unnecessary, or highly correlated features.
+We use feature selection to winnow down the available set of features.
 There are several reasons to do this: